iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 >
 > Priority score: 365

-This affected versions of the `System.Net.Http` package leave it vulerable to privilege escalation due to the improper sanitisation of any and all web requests.
-Priviledge escalation a type of attack in which an attacker can gain access elevated resource access that are normally restricted to the average application user.
+This affected versions of the `System.Net.Http` package leave it vulnerable to privilege escalation due to the improper sanitisation of any web requests.
+Privilege escalation is a type of attack in which an attacker can gain access elevated resource access that is normally restricted to the average application user.

 The versions `4.1.2` and `4.3.2` of the `System.Net.Http` properly resolve this vulnerability.